Brainchip-Inc/akida_examples/doc/user_guide/akida_models.rst

 Command-line interface for model creation
 -----------------------------------------

-In addition to the programming API, the akida_models toolkit provides a command-line interface to instanciate and save models from the zoo.
+In addition to `the programming API <../api_reference/akida_models_apis.html>`_, the akida_models toolkit provides a command-line interface to instantiate and save models from the zoo.

-Instanciating models using the CLI makes use of the model definitions from the programming interface with default values.
+Instantiating models using the CLI makes use of the model definitions from the programming interface with default values.
 To quantize a given model, the `CNN2SNN quantize CLI <cnn2snn.html#command-line-interface>`_ should be used.

 **Examples**

-Instanciate a DS-CNN (MobileNet inspired) network for cifar10 (object classification):
+Instantiate a DS-CNN (MobileNet inspired) network for CIFAR10 (object classification):

 .. code-block:: bash